prof-rossetti/georgetown-opim-557-201803/projects/stock-recommendation-system/project.md

 ## Validation Requirements

 Before requesting data from the Internet, the system should first perform preliminary validations on user inputs.
-For example, it should ensure stock symbols are `String` datatypes and less than around six characters long.
+For example, it should ensure stock symbols are a reasonable amount of characters in length and not numeric in nature.

 If preliminary validations are not satisfied, the system should display a friendly error message like "Oh, expecting a properly-formed stock symbol like 'MSFT'.
 Please try again." and stop execution.